stefano-meschiari/latex2exp/README.md

 LaTeX2Exp
 =========

-*latex2exp* is a super-hacky, quick and dirty, ugly R function to convert LaTeX math formulas to R's [plotmath expressions](http://stat.ethz.ch/R-manual/R-patched/library/grDevices/html/plotmath.html).
+*latex2exp* is an R function that parses and converts LaTeX math formulas to R's [plotmath expressions](http://stat.ethz.ch/R-manual/R-patched/library/grDevices/html/plotmath.html).
 Plotmath expressions are used to enter mathematical formulas and symbols to be rendered as text, axis labels, etc. throughout R's plotting system.
 I find plotmath expressions to be quite opaque and fiddly; LaTeX is a de-facto standard for mathematical expressions, so this script might be useful to others as well.

-*Note that at the moment, this script is at very early stages; translation is done through a set of regexes.
+*Note that at the moment, this script is at very early stages.
 It /will/ fail for even very straightforward LaTeX formulas.
 It may improve in the future.*

 Usage
 -----